innogames/deb-drop/README.md

 * token: secret token to authenticate on server.
 If you perform actions on multiple repositories - token must work for all of them
 * package: may mean package name for `Get` and `Copy` functions or file location for `Deploy`
 * repos: one or multiple comma-separated repositories, on which you want to perform actions
+* versions: in case of usage `Get` means how many package entries to return.
+In case of `Copy` and `Deploy` - how many packages to keep.
+Default is 5

 ## Usage

-Ther are 3 main use cases right now:
+There are 3 main use cases right now:

 ### Get
-Get one or multiple entries of latest versions of given package
+Get one or multiple entries of latest versions of given package (names with version)
 ```bash
 curl "https://<server>/?token=someToken&repos=someRepo-stable-amd64&package=test&versions=2"
 test_0.100_all.deb